-CaGIS is pleased to announce the call for submissions of extended abstracts and proposals for pre-conference workshops AutoCarto 2020.
-The 2020 symposium will take place on the Esri campus in Redlands, CA, May 20-22, 2019.
-Workshops will take place on May 19.
-See submission requirements below for details.
+CaGIS is pleased to re-announce the call for submissions of extended abstracts, poster presentations, and workshop proposals for AutoCarto 2020.
+The 2020 symposium will take place on the Esri campus in Redlands, California, November 18 through 20.
+Workshops will take place on November 17.
+See submission guidelines below for details.

 The theme of AutoCarto 2020 is WhereNext.
 We welcome submissions of extended abstracts for research presentations and workshop proposals with a topical or technical emphasis related to WhereNext.
 We are not only looking at where we are and where to go next, but we challenge the ideas of where and next in terms of meaning, communication, visualization, and reasoning in the new age of automation, robotic revolution, and artificial intelligence (AI).

-Cartography and Geographic Information Science (the journal of CaGIS) plans to publish a special issue (or a special section) following the conference.
+Cartography and Geographic Information Science (the journal of CaGIS) plans to publish a special issue (or a special section) following the symposium.
 Authors who would like to submit a full manuscript to the CaGIS journal can indicate their interest in their extended abstract.
-The conference program committee will consider all submissions and select for publication those abstracts most likely to be accepted as manuscripts for the journal.
-Due dates for the full manuscripts will be announced after the conference.
-Student assistantships of $750 are available on a competitive basis.
+The program committee will consider all submissions and select for publication those abstracts most likely to be accepted as manuscripts for the journal.
+Due dates for the full manuscripts will be announced after the symposium.

 - Submit extended abstracts via EasyChair.